If You Owe Taxes, Here's How to Pay the IRS

 You can also send your money to the IRS the good, old-fashioned way—just mail a check.
 The IRS has different addresses for payments depending on the nature of the payment and where you live.
 You can find a list of addresses on the IRS website to help you identify the one you should use.

-Setting Up a Payment Plan If You Can't Pay All at Once
+Setting Up a Payment Plan If You Cannot Pay All at Once

-The IRS will still charge the late payment penalty as well as interest, and there's a one-time processing fee to set up the plan as well.
+The IRS will still charge the late payment penalty as well as interest, and there's a one-time processing fee to set up the plan.

-You don't have to qualify for the installment agreement by submitting a Collection Information Statement to prove your assets and creditworthiness, at least if you owe less than $50,000.
-These rules are in place until September 30, 2018 and may be extended beyond them.
-You can do apply online using the Online Payment Agreement Application on the IRS website.
+You do not have to qualify for the installment agreement by submitting a collection information statement to prove your assets and creditworthiness, at least if you owe less than $50,000.
+These rules were in place until September 30, 2018, but it is not clear if they have been extended beyond then.
+You can apply online using the Online Payment Agreement Application on the IRS website.

-Depending on how much you owe and your credit, you might want to look into private loan options if you can't pay by the April tax deadline.
+Depending on how much you owe and your credit, you might want to look into private loan options if you cannot pay by the April tax deadline.
 You might be able to get a personal loan at an interest rate that's less than the penalties combined with interest that the IRS would assess.
-This way, you can pay your tax debt and leave the IRS out of it, at least insofar as a payment plan is concerned.
+This way, you can pay your tax debt and avoid any payment plan with the IRS.

-If you can't afford to pay off your tax debt monthly or if you owe more than $50,000, seek advice from a licensed tax professional to evaluate other ways to resolve your tax debts.
-The IRS also considers offers in compromise where it might be willing to accept an amount that's less than what you owe under some circumstances, or it might defer payments until such time as you get back on your financial feet.
-What about filing for injured spouse relief?
+If you cannot afford to pay off your tax debt monthly, or if you owe more than $50,000, seek advice from a licensed tax professional to evaluate other ways to resolve your tax debts.
+The IRS also considers offers in compromise where it might be willing to accept an amount that is less than what you owe under some circumstances, or it might defer payments until such time as you get back on your financial feet.